-This work line exists to standardize content production inside CentOS Artwork Repository.
-There is no need to repeat several tasks time after time if they can be programmed in just one.
+This work line exists to standardize corporate design, documentation and localization processes and automate their production.
+There is no need to repeat several tasks time after time if they can be programmed in just one for you to execute.
 If you need to improve the way content is produced, look inside automation scripts and make your improvement there for every one to benefit.